Barefoot Sandals That Look Like Birkenstocks (But Feel Even Better)

 Shapen Dazzle

-Shapen Dazzle adds a more sophisticated, dressy vibe to the barefoot sandal scene, but the execution isn’t our favorite.
-They use the same sole as their sneakers, which curves up around the sides.
-On sandals, this can feel a bit restrictive and unusual, especially if you’re used to more open barefoot designs.
+Shapen Dazzle brings a more sophisticated, dressier look to barefoot sandals, but the design won’t work equally well for everyone.
+They use the same sole as Shapen’s sneakers, which curves up around the sides.
+Personally, I’m not a big fan of this sole design in a sandal – those raised side edges feel unnatural and a bit limiting to me, especially compared with flatter, more open barefoot styles.

-They come pre-adjusted in a way that won’t suit low-volume feet out of the box.
-To ensure a secure fit and allow more adjustability for different foot volumes, make sure to re-adjust the buckles as shown in our photo.
-Otherwise, the front straps may feel too loose and allow your foot to slide forward.
+They also come pre-adjusted in a way that may not suit low-volume feet very well.
+For a more secure fit and better adjustability across different foot volumes, it’s worth re-adjusting the buckles as shown in our photo.
+Otherwise, the front straps can sit too loose and let the foot slide forward.

-• Best for medium-width feet with average to high volume.
+Sizing & Fit: Best for medium-width feet with average to high volume.
+Low-volume feet may need some buckle readjustment to get a secure fit.

 Slide-Style Sandals (No Back Strap)